Terms and conditions

 This Agreement is made in the following context:

-(A) HESA is a company limited by guarantee and a registered charity with the charitable object of the advancement of education for the public benefit, and with specific objects relating to the collection and dissemination of data relating to the higher education sector in the United Kingdom.
+(A) Jisc is a company limited by guarantee and a registered charity with the charitable object of the advancement of education for the public benefit, of higher education sector in the United Kingdom.

-(B) HESA shall provide the HESA Training Events and/or Consultancy (as defined in this Agreement) to the Customer on the terms of this Agreement.
+(B) Jisc shall provide the Jisc Training Events and/or Consultancy (as defined in this Agreement) to the Customer on the terms of this Agreement.

 The parties hereby agree as follows[1]: